Boeing shuffles executives, placing two in line for top leadership

 The intention behind the move was clear in the announcement by Commercial Airplanes CEO Stan Deal, when he said the leadership changes are intended “to further enable increasing stability and predictability in our supply chain and factories, along with the continued development of our senior leaders.”

-Deal, 58, was formerly the head of sales at Commercial Airplanes and immediately before taking his current CEO spot headed Boeing Global Services, which includes the enterprisewide supply chain.
+Deal, 58, formerly headed Asia Pacific sales at Commercial Airplanes and immediately before taking his current CEO spot headed Boeing Global Services.

 If Mounir handles his new role as well as he did sales, a CEO spot is likely in his future.